iana-org/dnssec-keytools/docs/ksr-processing.md

 - **KSR-POLICY-SIG-VALIDITY**: Verify that each requested signature (bundle inception/expiration) has a validity period between _MinSignatureValidity_ and _MaxSignatureValidity_.

+- **KSR-POLICY-SIG-HORIZON**: Verify that each requested signature has a maximum validity horizon counting 180 days from now.

 - **KSR-POLICY-SIG-OVERLAP**: Verify that the requested signature inceptions/expirations has an overlap period between _MinValidityOverlap_ and _MaxValidityOverlap_.
 This check ensures that no gaps exists in the KSR timeline.

 ### Verify KSR/SKR chaining